Paul McCrory has spent over 20 years working as an informal educator and trainer.

 University of Eastern Finland

-At the start of 2020 - little knowing what was about to befall most of the world - he rebranded his company as HOOK training ltd and moved away from delivering live speaking and training to writing books and online training resources in order to reach as many informal educators as possible.
+At the start of 2020 - little knowing what was about to befall the world - he rebranded his company as HOOK training ltd and moved away from delivering live speaking and training to writing books and online training resources in order to reach as many informal educators as possible.
 This was motivated by both environmental and efficiency reasons.
 Paper and electricity travel better than people.

 Paul McCrory is one of the UK’s leading science communicators.
 He has an enviable track record and always delivers a high quality product.